-Over the last few years Maggs has helped more people than ever, as well as expanded in the scope of our work.
-We now go beyond providing just the basics, also providing support, training and practical assistance to help homeless people to rebuild their lives.
+Over the last few years Maggs has helped more people than ever, as well as expanding the scope of our work.
+We now go beyond providing just the basics, but also provide support, training and practical assistance to help homeless people rebuild their lives.
 For more information, please see how we help.

 This is all made possible by our committed team of trustees, staff and volunteers.
 In 2016 Maggs Day Centre was recognised with The Queen’s Award For Voluntary Service.
 This prestigious award is described as the MBE for volunteer groups.

 We are a registered charity and submit a detailed annual report and accounts to the Charity Commission each year.
 If you would like copies of our annual reports, accounts or list of trustees, please visit the Maggs Day Centre pages on the Charity Commission website.
 If you have problems using the link to the Charity Commission website, or require further information, please contact us.

 - Maggs first opened on 21st December 1985 to support people in Worcester who were homeless, vulnerably housed or socially isolated.

 - In 2016, 691 different people used the Day Centre.
 Compared with two years ago, this is an increase of over 23%.

 - Over 80% of the people who use Maggs Day Centre are male.
 They range in age from 18 to over 80.
 Our average age is 40.